tusharthomas/tusharthomas/README.md

 ## Who Am I?

-- I'm an aspiring programmer, eager to learn new skills and build my expertise
+- I'm a Data Analyst and programmer, eager to learn new skills and build my expertise
 - Throughout my professional experience thus far, I have worked extensively with **Visual Basic for Applications** and **SQL**
 - I have also used **HTML** to format automated e-mails delivered via Outlook
 - I have taught myself some **C** and **Python** on the side